can reduce your child’s stress about school and improve grades. And it may even help both of you

 Studying isn’t just a matter of sitting down to review notes.
 It also involves knowing what you need to study when and keeping track of assignments and tests.

 into a daily checklist can also be very helpful.
-This to-do list helps your child keep track of his day and see how much progress he’s making.
-It’s a good idea for him to list each day’s tasks in the order he should do them and to write down the specific time of each class or appointment.
+This to-do list helps kids keep track of their day and see how much progress they’re making.
+It’s a good idea for kids to list each day’s tasks in the order they should do them and to write down the specific time of each class or appointment.

 Once teens have a handle on what to study, the next step is

 .
 This can be broken into a CHECK list — with each letter in “check” standing for a step in the process of getting ready.